 Limiting what you’ll spend per click, view, action, etc., will give you greater control over your ad spend.
 You may sacrifice results, however, by not giving Facebook algorithms the flexibility to determine where and when ads should appear for maximum impact regardless of average cost.

 If Facebook users are shown the same ad too many times, creative fatigue will set in and engagement will dry up.
-This applies not only to specific groups who never see a creative refresh but also to Facebook users who belong to multiple target audiences.
+This applies to specific groups who never see a creative refresh.
+Also, it applies to Facebook users who belong to multiple target audiences.

 Facebook’s Audience Overlap tool will show you where those trouble spots are.
 Then you can prioritize your audience list by size or campaign goal, or use exclusion targeting, to minimize the impact.